 The potential of INF to cause MBI of CYP3A4 was unknown.
-This study reports the reversible noncompetitive inhibition and irreversible covalent MBI of CYP3A4 by INF and proposes two potential bioactivation pathways implicating p-benzoquinonediimine and epoxide reactive intermediates, following which a unique covalent docking methodology was harnessed to elucidate the structural and molecular determinants underscoring its inactivation.
-Findings from this study lay the groundwork for future investigation of clinically relevant drug-drug interactions between INF and concomitant substrates of CYP3A4.
+In this study, we report the reversible noncompetitive inhibition and irreversible covalent MBI of CYP3A4 by INF and proposed two potential bioactivation pathways implicating pbenzoquinonediimine and epoxide reactive intermediates.
+Following which, a unique covalent docking methodology was harnessed to elucidate the structural and molecular determinants underscoring its inactivation.
+Findings from this study lay the groundwork for future investigation of clinically-relevant drug-drug interactions between INF and concomitant substrates of CYP3A4.